cmadland/lit/pages/01.home/02.how-to-lit-review/01.license/docs.md

         - docs
 visible: true
 ---

+This chapter is a text-based remix and revision of [The Literature Review: A Research Journey](https://guides.library.harvard.edu/literaturereview) from the Harvard University Graudate School of Education.
+It is reproduced here in accordance with the original Creative Commons license.

+### Credits

+This guide was produced under a Harvard University CIO Library Information Technology Fellows program grant (2011-2012):

+Project Management and Content Development:
+- Deborah Garson (Project Head) & Carla Lillvik
+- Library Instructional Technology Fellow: Erin Sisk, Ed.M.'12
+- E-Lecture Narrators: Eve Ewing and Marc Johnson, Ed.D.
+Candidates

+Special thanks to the students and faculty of the Harvard Graduate School of Education; the staffs of the Gutman Library Research Services and of the Learning Technologies Center; and our colleagues at NC State Libraries.

 #### Original License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">The Literature Review: A Research Journey</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://guides.library.harvard.edu/literaturereview" property="cc:attributionName" rel="cc:attributionURL">Harvard Library, © 2012 President and Fellows of Harvard College</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.